yi904835116/lab06-sockets/README.md

 A call to `net.createServer()`, returns a net Server object which is used to create a TCP or local server.

 ### Server on('connection') Listener
 When a client connects to the server, it emmits a 'connection' Event which returns a reference to the socket of the connected client.
-In order to listen for it, call
+In order to listen for it pass a a socket to an anonymous function
 ```
 server.on('connection', function(socket){
   // do something with socket here
 });
 ```
+### Listening for data on a socket
+When data is sent from a client to a server, it sends data to a socket.
+This is emmitted as a 'data' event on the socket in above anonymous function.
+You can do something with that data by calling data.toString(), which converts it to a readable string.

 ### Server listen()
+In order to actually start the server, you need to call `server.listen(<port>)`, passing in a number of the port you want your server to run on.

 ## Node Clients